Ahmed Chalabi: Early life

 Chalabi was the son of a prominent Shia family, one of the wealthy power elite of Baghdad.
 He was born in Kadhimiya in 1945.
-His family, who dated back 300 years to the Sultanate, ran Iraq’s oldest commercial bank under the British-backed Kingdom of Iraq.
-His father, a wealthy grain merchant and member of the Iraqi parliament, became head of the senate when King Abdullah I of Jordan was assassinated.
+His family, who dated back 300 years to the Sultanate, ran Iraq's oldest commercial bank under the British-backed Kingdom of Iraq.
+His father, Abdel Hadi Chalabi, a wealthy grain merchant and member of the Iraqi parliament, became head of the senate when King Abdullah I of Jordan was assassinated.

 His family retired from public life to a farmhouse near Baghdad when the military seized power.
 Chalabi left Iraq with his family in 1958, following the 14 July Revolution, and spent most of his life in the United States and the United Kingdom.
 He was educated at Baghdad College and Seaford College in Sussex, England before leaving for America.

 Western education

-In exile, following the Ba’ath party takeover, his family acted as the Iraqi Shia clergy’s bankers.
+In exile, following the Ba'ath party takeover, his family acted as the Iraqi Shia clergy's bankers.
 In the mid-1960s, he studied with cryptographer Whitfield Diffie at the Massachusetts Institute of Technology from which he received a Bachelor of Science degree in mathematics.
-In 1969, he earned a PhD in mathematics from the University of Chicago under the direction of George Glauberman on the Theory of Knots. after which he took a position in the mathematics department at the American University of Beirut.
+In 1969, he earned a PhD in mathematics from the University of Chicago under the direction of George Glauberman on the Theory of Knots.
+After which he took a position in the mathematics department at the American University of Beirut.
 He published three mathematics papers between 1973 and 1980, in the field of abstract algebra.

 In 1971, Chalabi married Leila Osseiran, daughter of Lebanese politician Adel Osseiran.
-They had four children.
+They had four children, Tamara, Mariam, Hashem and Hadi.
 Whilst still at Beirut the civil war broke out in 1975, so he moved to Jordan and found work as an interpreter.